hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: MCMC Sampling

 \paragraph{Exploiting Gradient and Curvature Information} Perhaps the simplest and most common, but not generally efficient, proposal distribution takes the form of a Gaussian distribution centered at the current state in the chain,

 where $\boldsymbol{\Gamma}_{\text{prop}} \in \mathbb{R}^{n \times n}$ is a user defined covariance matrix.
 When used with the MH rule, this \emph{random walk} (RW) proposal yields an MCMC algorithm that is commonly called the random walk Metropolis algorithm.
-The adaptive Metropolis (AM) algorithm employs a variant of this proposal where the covariance $\boldsymbol{\Gamma}_{\text{prop}}$ is adapted based on previous samples \citep{Haario2001}.
+The adaptive Metropolis (AM) algorithm employs a variant of this proposal where the covariance $\boldsymbol{\Gamma}_{\text{prop}}$ is adapted based on previous samples~\citep{Haario2001}.
 A proposal covariance $\boldsymbol{\Gamma}_{\text{prop}}$ that matches posterior covariance increases efficiency, but the random walk proposal is still a poor approximation of the posterior density.

-A slightly more efficient proposal can be obtained through a one-step Euler-Maruyama discretization of the Langevin stochastic different equations \citep{RobertsStramer03}.
+A slightly more efficient proposal can be obtained through a one-step Euler-Maruyama discretization of the Langevin stochastic differential equations \citep{RobertsStramer03}.
 The resulting Langevin proposal takes the form

 where $\tau$ is the step size parameter.
-MH samplers with this proposal are called \emph{Metropolis adjusted Langevin algorithms} (MALA).
-Like the AM algorithm, adapting the covariance of the MALA proposal can also improve performance \citep{Atchade06, MarshallRoberts12}.

-Both \eqref{eq:rwprop} and \eqref{eq:malaprop} use a covariance that is constant across the parameter space.
-Allowing this covariance to adapt to the local correlation structure of the posterior density enables higher order approximations to be obtained, resulting in more efficient MCMC algorithms.
-In \citet{girolami2011riemann}, a differential geometric viewpoint was employed to define a family of proposal mechanisms on a Riemannian manifold.
-Adapting the MALA proposal in \eqref{eq:malaprop} to this manifold setting and ignoring the manifold's curvature, results in

-where $\mathbf{G}(\vec{\ipar})$ is a position-dependent metric tensor.
-This is known as the the simplified Manifold MALA (sMMALA) proposal. \citet{girolami2011riemann} defined the metric tensor $\mathbf{G}(\vec{\ipar})$ using the expected Fisher information metric, which provides a positive definite approximation of the posterior covariance at the point $\vec{\ipar}$.
-In this work however, we consider an alternative version of the sMMALA proposal that uses a constant metric built from a low rank-based approximation of the log-posterior Hessian at the MAP point (c.f. eq. \eqref{eq:sm})
+MH samplers with this proposal are called \emph{Metropolis-adjusted Langevin algorithms} (MALA).
+Like the AM algorithm, adapting the covariance of the MALA proposal can also improve performance~\citep{Atchade06, MarshallRoberts12}.
+It is also common to use an approximation of the posterior covariance, such as the inverse of the log-posterior Hessian, to help the MALA proposal capture the posterior correlation.
+In this work for example, we employ a low rank-based approximation of the log-posterior Hessian at the MAP point (c.f. eq. \eqref{eq:sm})

 This metric is similar to the one used by \citet{martin2012stochastic} and is equivalent to the preconditioned MALA proposal in \eqref{eq:malaprop} using the covariance of the Laplace approximation in \eqref{eq:postcov_discrete}.